seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 In the future, we may expose a way to signal whether a conversion is known, and otherwise a normal cast is made so that the item is effectively set to ``np.array(scalar).astype(requested_dtype)``.

-There is a general issue about handling of subclasses.
+There is a general issue about the handling of subclasses.
 We anticipate to not automatically detect the dtype for ``np.array(float64_subclass)`` to be float64.
 The user can still provide ``dtype=np.float64``.
 However, the above "assign by casting" using ``np.array(scalar_subclass).astype(requested_dtype)``